twocngdagz/Assignment-Shapes/Shapes/readme.md

 ## Project Structure

-You can find all registered artisan commands in `app/Console/Kernel.php`.
+You can find the registered artisan commands in `app/Console/Kernel.php`.

 Add your library for this assignment in `app/AssignmentLibraries/`.